brunomaga/brunomaga.github.io/index.md

       <tr>
         <td style="min-width:70px"> 2007 </td>
-        <td> <b> BSc Systems Engineering and Computer Science at Univ.
-Minho, Portugal </b> </td>
+        <td> <b> BSc Systems Engineering and Computer Science at University of Minho, Portugal </b> </td>
       </tr>
       <tr> <td/> <td>
-Between 2005 and 2005 I was an ERASMUS exchange student at the University of Maribor in Slovenia.
+Between 2005 and 2006 I was an ERASMUS exchange student at the University of Maribor in Slovenia.
 I finished the degree with A (best 10%);
       </td> </tr>

 </table>